 Job Opportunities Job Opportunities

-POSITION TITLE AND GRADE: Community Mobiliser, Grade-2 (Grants project)
+POSITION TITLE AND GRADE: Community Mobiliser, Grade-2

-POSITION LOCATION: ChildFund India, Junnar and Pune office
+POSITION LOCATION: ChildFund India, Vijayawada office

 WORK SCHEDULE: Monday to Friday, 9:00 AM to 5:00 PM , 40 hours per week

-TELEWORK ELIGIBLE: No
+TELEWORK ELIGIBLE: NO

 REPORTS TO: Field Coordinator, Programs